- The brake proportioning valve is a spring-loaded device that improves brake balance by reducing rear brake pressure during hard stops.

 In this article, we’ll talk about the brake proportioning valve.

 What is a Brake Proportioning Valve?

-The brake proportioning valve, simply known as the proportioning valve, is a spring-loaded device that improves brake balance by reducing rear brake pressure during hard stops.
+The brake proportioning valve is a spring-loaded device that improves brake balance by reducing rear brake pressure during hard stops.
 It is typically found on or near the master cylinder of most older vehicles.